mesfind/bioinfo-python/_episodes/02-datatypes.md

 Dictionaries work a lot like lists - except that you index them with *keys*.
 You can think about a key as a name for or a unique identifier for a set of values in the dictionary.
-Keys can only have particular types - they have to be "hashable".
+Keys can only have particular types - they have to be "hashable", which means they don't change.
 Strings, numeric types, and tuples are acceptable, but lists are not.

 Here is a dictionary with natural numbers as keys.
 You access the values associated with each key, by providing the key in `[]`